-The house at 2017 Lanihuli Drive, constructed in 1925, qualifies for inclusion on the State of Hawaii register and the National Register of Historic Places under Criteria A and C. The house represents an intact example of the College Hills and University of Hawaii at Manoa development which is a significant in the Territorial Period of Hawaii's history.
+The house at 2017 Lanihuli Drive, constructed in 1925, qualifies for inclusion on the State of Hawaii register and the National Register of Historic Places under Criteria A and C. The house represents an intact example of the College Hills and University of Hawaii at Manoa subdivision/suburban development which is a significant in the Territorial Period of Hawaii's history.
 The home is in the Punahou/Manoa area which is significant in the era of transition (1898-1959) during which great changes occurred after annexation of Hawaii into the United States of America.
-This neighborhood was the area where many of the missionary families/business community lived at the time of the end of the Kingdom of Hawaii and during the early decades of the territorial period.
-The home is also significant in the development of Punahou School (Oahu College) and the University of Hawaii at Manoa in this area of the island.
-The house also represents an intact example of a house of the Colonial Revival/Arts & Crafts bungalow style from the 1920s on Oahu.
-The house displays a high degree of historic integrity of location, materials, form, fenestration, and interior arrangement of space.
-The site and setting appears intact as well.